ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 .. note::
-    By default, ``metagraph transform_anno --anno-type brwt`` uses disk swap for temp files created for each annotation column (label), which might be inapropriate when the number of columns is too large (around a million or more).
+    By default, ``metagraph transform_anno --anno-type brwt`` uses disk swap for temp files created for each annotation column (label), which might be inappropriate when the number of columns is too large (around a million or more).
-    In such cases, pass additional flag ``--disk-swap ""`` to compute everything in-memory without creating temp files.
+    In such cases, pass an additional flag ``--disk-swap ""`` to compute everything in-memory without creating temp files.

 .. _to_row_diff_brwt: